Common Questions About Herbs, Our Products, and Their Use

 Alcohol-based extracts have a 5-year expiration date and alcohol-free extracts have a 3-year expiration date.
 Our Liquid Phyto-Caps carry a 3-year expiration date.
 This is based on the date of manufacture.
 They do not need to be refrigerated to stay viable.<br><br>

 Why does Gaia sometimes extract FRESH herbs and other times DRIED herbs?

 Gaia uses fresh herbs when the compounds and actives in those herbs are best extracted fresh.
 We look through the windows of science and tradition to determine the best extraction method for each specific plant.
 Gaia Herbs conducts analytical testing of raw material prior to extraction to verify its potency and purity.
 We have found that drying certain herbs can concentrate the active constituents, while other times certain herbs – such as Slippery Elm, lose their active principles (in this case mucilage) when dried.
 One of the major advantages Gaia holds is that we own and operate a 250 acre Certified Organic Farm which allows us to process fresh plant material immediately after harvest.
-We typically extract the following herbs when they are fresh: Wild Oats, American Skullcap, Slippery Elm, Alder bark, Marshmallow root, Burdock root, Nettle seed, Black Walnut hulls and the St. Johnswort flower buds used in our oils.
+We typically extract the following herbs when they are fresh: Wild Oats, American Skullcap, Slippery Elm, Alder bark, Marshmallow root, Nettle seed, and Black Walnut hulls.

 What is the best way to store extracts and Phyto-Caps?

 The best way to store extracts is in a cool, dry place, out of the sun, like a cupboard or pantry.
 They do not need to be refrigerated, but should be kept from high temperatures.
 The Phyto-Caps should not be refrigerated and should also be stored in a cool, dry place, away from extremes of temperature.

 Why does this extract look different from the last one I bought?